 Stand up straight.
 Plant your feet.
 Now imagine drilling from your toes, straight through the exact center of the earth and across to the other side.
 When you reach the point on the earth diametrically opposite to where you are standing, you will have reached your antipodal point.

 Most of us will probably never visit our antipodal points.
 So when it comes to the people, the climate, the conflicts, the mental health issues going on halfway around the world, should we care?
 Should the United States spend any of its foreign aid on mental health in places so far away?
 Doesn’t the U.S. have real mental health needs at home?
-Good questions and often asked when we talk about global mental health.
+These are good questions and often asked when we talk about global mental health.
 Here are some reasons why I respond to all these questions with a resounding, “Yes!”

 “Houston, we have a problem.”
 This famous alert from the Apollo 13 moon mission reminds us that we cannot solve problems if we fail to recognize them.
 But if we call in the right resources, lifesaving solutions are possible.
 Mental disorders are the leading cause of disability around the world, and our estimates are probably low.
 We need to recognize the burden of mental illness globally; we need to say it aloud and put resources to work.